It’s the age-old question for the hospitality industry, especially vacation rentals and Airbnbs:

 Cleaning products are important, of course, but don’t forget other consumables, like paper towels.

 The majority of our Hospitality Quiz respondents leave at least 1 or 2 rolls of paper towels for each set of guests.
 To the 3% who aren’t leaving any at all…you might want to rethink.
-Of course, we want to be conscious of paper waste, but guests will be hesitant to use your linen towels for spills or for cleaning the carpets.
+Of course, we want to be conscious of paper waste, but guests will be hesitant to use your linen towels or microfiber cloths for spills or for cleaning the carpets.

 Purchase a good-quality paper towel like the below.
 If you “subscribe” on Amazon, you’ll save money and won’t have to think about re-ordering paper towels again.